 You are at risk for developing cellulitis if you have the following:

-- Older age -- as your circulation grows weaker with age, it’s easier for cuts and scrapes to get infected
+- Older age.
+As your circulation grows weaker with age, it is easier for cuts and scrapes to get infected.

 What to Expect at Your Provider's Office

 If you have symptoms of cellulitis, you should see your doctor right away.
 If you have a fever with a rash, go to the emergency room.
 Your health care provider will do a thorough physical examination to see what is causing the condition and which antibiotic to prescribe.
-Blood tests and imaging may also be used.
+Your provider may also order blood tests and imaging.